 Maximum loan amount

-- City Second Loan Terms: The term of the City Second Loan is 30 years.
-The City Second Loan is a no-interest, no-monthly-payment, deferred loan due upon sale, rent, or title transfer of the property.
+- City Second Loan Terms: The City Second loan is a no-interest, no-monthly-payment, deferred loan due upon sale, rent, or title transfer of the property.
 The principal balance amount plus a share of the appreciation should become due at the end of term or when the borrower sells, rents, or transfers title on the property.

 - The appreciation is calculated by subtracting the original sales price from the current sales price or the current appraised market value.
 The share of appreciation is computed as a ratio of the City loan amount to the purchase price.